Telling Tales – 2019 update

 To finish, let’s take a quick look to Telltale charts illustrating the trajectory of multiple portfolios mixing US stocks and bonds to various degrees (from 30/70 to 90/10).
 In this case, the Telltale benchmark is the classic 60/40 portfolio.

-Telltale charts are very informative for sure, but the human brain has this tendency to perceive patterns and jump to conclusions a little bit too fast… It is very unfortunate that there is no publicly available data allowing to backtest the value and size factors outside the US, or backtest international and REIT returns before 1970, in order to provide ‘out of sample’ analysis.
-In the mean time, one is left to make a judgment call about the possible applicability of such findings in the future; using a big grain of salt to do so seems in order.
+Telltale charts are very informative for sure, but the human brain has this tendency to perceive patterns and jump to conclusions a little bit too fast… It is very unfortunate that there is no publicly available data allowing to backtest the value and size factors outside the US, or to backtest international and REIT returns before 1970, in order to provide ‘out of sample’ analysis.
+In the mean time, one is left to make a judgment call about the possible applicability of such findings in the future.
+Using a big grain of salt to do so seems in order.

 More about the size factor

 Unsurprisingly (given the respective market weights), LCB stayed very close to TSM.
 The MCB trajectory had a rough start for decades, but did create some nice premium since 1970.
 The MCV and SCB numbers are the same as previously illustrated, with a nice upward trajectory, although SCB didn’t do much (relative to TSM) in the past three decades.
+As previously mentioned, combining size and value is what made the biggest difference.